Yip Man (葉問)

 The Master’s school was located in a compound owned by a rich family.
 A seven-year-old child from this family, Jee Man (later known as Yip Man), watched the classes with a burning desire to learn.
 The boy kept pestering Chan Wah Shun to learn, but he did not take it seriously.
 In addition to the tuition, the Master required a level of seriousness from his students that he never expected a young child to have.

 Master Chan developed such a liking for Yip Man that he became his favorite student.
 Yip’s elder kung fu brothers, including Ng Chung So, Lu Yu Ji and Chan Yu Min, were also completely won over by the boy and all looked after him.
-Six years later, as he was near death, the old Master ordered Ng Chung So to teach Wing Chun to Yip Man.
+Six years later, as he was near death, the old Master ordered Ng Chung So to continue teaching Wing Chun to Yip Man.
 Yip learned from Ng Chung So for three more years.

 At the age of sixteen, Yip Man traveled to Hong Kong to study English at St. Steven’s College.
 There he was introduced to Leung Bik, second son of Chan Wah Shun’s teacher, Leung Jan.
 Yip Man studied under Leung Bik for three more years, fully mastering the art of Wing Chun.

-Master Yip Man attended an annual parade in Fut San with a female cousin.
+One day, Master Yip Man attended an annual parade in Fut San with a female cousin.
 A military officer was attracted to her, and saw that her companion, wearing delicate, traditional Chinese clothing, looked more like a gentleman than a fighter.
 Emboldened, he made rude advances to her.
-Yip Man, unable to tolerate this behavior, used of the Wing Chun simultaneous attack and defense techniques, knocking the officer to the ground.
+Yip Man, unable to tolerate this behavior, used the Wing Chun simultaneous attack and defense techniques, knocking the officer to the ground.
 The officer drew his revolver, but before he could shoot, Yip grabbed the barrel and used the strength of his thumb to force open the cylinder, thus rendering it useless.

 For a number of years, Yip Man worked as a police investigator.
 He continued to hone his skills and was known as a formidable fighter.
 However, he did not teach martial arts until, after the Nationalist government fell; he moved to Hong Kong and established a Wing Chun school.
 His student base grew as the school moved around several time.
 Among his students in the 1950’s were Chan Shing (Chris Chan) and the late Bruce Lee.